oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Comments and Discussion

-*   On the arch@ovirt.org mailing list.
+On the arch@ovirt.org and users@ovirt.org mailing lists.

 <Category:Feature>